-The information and financial data discussed below is derived from the audited financial statements of Relmada for its fiscal years ended December 31, 2013 and 2012 and the unaudited financial statements of Relmada for the fiscal quarters ended March 31, 2014 and 2013.
-The financial statements of Relmada were prepared and presented in accordance with generally accepted accounting principles in the United States.
+The information and financial data discussed below is derived from the consolidated financial statements of Relmada for the six months ended June 30, 2014 and for the years ended December 31, 2013 and 2012.
+The consolidated financial statements of Relmada were prepared and presented in accordance with generally accepted accounting principles in the United States.
 The information and financial data discussed below is only a summary and should be read in conjunction with the historical financial statements and related notes of Relmada contained elsewhere in this Report.
-The financial statements contained elsewhere in this Report fully represent Relmada's financial condition and operations; however, they are not indicative of the Company's future performance.
+The consolidated financial statements contained elsewhere in this Report fully represent Relmada's financial condition and operations; however, they are not indicative of the Company's future performance.
 See "Cautionary Note Regarding Forward Looking Statements" above for a discussion of forward-looking statements and the significance of such statements in the context of this Report.